yags/yags/README.md

 # Welcome to YAGS

 YAGS - Yet Another Graph System
-Copyright (C) 2021 C. Cedillo, R. MacKinney-Romero, M.A.
+Copyright (C) 2025 C. Cedillo, R. MacKinney-Romero, M.A.
 Pizaña, I.A.
-Robles and R. Villarroel-Flores.
+Robles, R. Villarroel-Flores and D. López.

 This program is free software distributed under GPLv3.
 For details, see http://www.gnu.org/licenses/gpl-3.0.html.